Nuclear Weapons Accidents- The Broken Arrow Blog.

 In 1980, the U.S. Department of Defense released a list of 32 accidents.
 In 1983, Field Command, Defense Nuclear Agency released details on four additional accidents on Johnston Island in the Pacific in 1962.

-It's our opinion, after reviewing thousands of declassified documents, that there are nearly 60 accidents which resulted in severe damage to US nuclear weapons.
+It's my opinion, after reviewing thousands of declassified documents, that there are nearly 60 accidents which resulted in severe damage to US nuclear weapons.
 This would have involved return of the weapon or warhead to a production facility for disassembly and replacement.
 Despite the severe stress on weapon components, there was no possibility of a nuclear explosion.

-After a four year effort through the Freedom of Information Act, we published our second book on nuclear weapons accidents and incidents, "Broken Arrow, Volume II".
+After a four year effort through the Freedom of Information Act, Jim Oskins and I published our second book on nuclear weapons accidents and incidents, "Broken Arrow, Volume II".
 We believe it is the definitive source on US nuclear weapons accidents, and includes information on Soviet accidents, and incidents in the United Kingdom.
 Some of the Broken Arrows we cover include never before released details on the Thule, Greenland, and Palomares, Spain accidents, and details on the loss of the USS Scorpion in 1968 (which do not point to any hostile act, despite the claims of conspiracy theorists).

 We were also fortunate to include several first hand accounts by individuals present during several accidents and incidents.
 These include the Cunningham incident at RAF Sculthorpe in 1958, the 1965 USS Ticonderoga accident, the 1967 USS Ozbourn incident off Viet Nam, and a 1974 confrontation at an overseas base.